Resource-efficient cities and industries

 - new methodologies to assess circularity

 - new methodologies to support the transition to Circular Cities

 - new circular products

-The Raw Materials and Circular Societies Lighthouse will also have clear strategic objectives aiming to achieve EIT RawMaterials being key stakeholder leading this transition process to Circular Societies together with other stakeholders as for example leading a Cross-KIC (Knowledge and Innovation Community) initiative for Resource Efficient Societies.
+The Raw Materials and Circular Societies Lighthouse will also have clear strategic objectives aiming to achieve EIT RawMaterials being key stakeholder leading this transition process to Circular Societies together with other stakeholders as, for example, leading a Cross-KIC (Knowledge and Innovation Community) initiative for Resource Efficient Societies.

 Raw Materials and Circular Societies contributions to key sectors

-Through this Lighthouse, EIT RawMaterials will have a vehicle to promote inclusive and sustainable industrialization and contribute to Sustainable Development Goal (SDG) 9 United Nations (2015a): which states that by 2030, significantly raise industry’s share of employment and gross domestic product, and upgrade infrastructure and retrofit industries to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies to industrial processes, in line with national circumstances.
-This Raw Materials and Circular Societies Lighthouse will not only have a significant impact on SDG 9 but also clearly in SDG 11 “Sustainable Cities and Communities” and SDG 12 “Responsible Production and Consumption” with also impacts in other as SDG 13 “Climate Action”.
+Through this Lighthouse, EIT RawMaterials will have a vehicle to promote inclusive and sustainable industrialisation and contribute to Sustainable Development Goal (SDG) 9 United Nations (2015a): which states that by 2030, significantly raise industry’s share of employment and gross domestic product, and upgrade infrastructure and retrofit industries to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies to industrial processes, in line with national circumstances.
+This Raw Materials and Circular Societies Lighthouse will not only have a significant impact on SDG 9, but also clearly in SDG 11 “Sustainable Cities and Communities” and SDG 12 “Responsible Production and Consumption” with also impacts in other as SDG 13 “Climate Action”.